ayushmanbt/Portfolio2.0/pages/_posts/light_dark_toggle.md

 ## Conclusion

-All the source code is uploaded on github at [https://github.com/AyushmanBilasThakur/light_dark_toggle](https://github.com/AyushmanBilasThakur/light_dark_toggle).
-The app is hosted [here]().
+All the source code is uploaded on github at [here](https://github.com/AyushmanBilasThakur/light_dark_toggle).
+The app is hosted [here](https://AyushmanBilasThakur.github.io/light_dark_toggle).
 I really enjoyed making this small utility.
 You can more enhance this app by adding the light class based on user preferences.
 Read more [here](https://www.freecodecamp.org/news/how-to-detect-a-users-preferred-color-scheme-in-javascript-ec8ee514f1ef/).
 Maybe, you can also use localStorage to persist what theme was last used by the user.
 Submit your version of this webpage in the comments down below for others to enjoy.

 <style scoped>
 h1,h2,h3,h4,h5,h6{